mailsac/mailsac-examples/about/terms_of_service.rst

    agreement" nor any guarantee of service uptime.
 We provide uptime system metrics, such as https://status.mailsac.com, on a purely information basis.
    Nor is status or uptime information required to be available.
+n.
+Use of mailsac to receive emails to facilitate the creation of multiple accounts or identities with a third party where the customer does not have the expressed written consent of the third party is prohibited.

 3. Commercial and Non-Commercial Use
 ------------------------------------